don Giuseppe Nespeca

 At this point, the Pontiff's reflection went even deeper, prompted by the question: "what fast does the Lord want?".
 The answer comes again from Scripture, where first of all we read: 'Fold your head like a reed'.
 That is: to humble oneself.
 And to those who ask: "How do I humble myself?", the Pope replied: "But think of your sins.
 Each one of us has many.
 And 'be ashamed', because even if the world does not know them, God knows them well.
 This, then, 'is the fast the Lord wants: truth, consistency'.

-There is then an addition: "Undo the unrighteous chains" and "remove the bond of the yoke".
+There is then an addition: "Loose the unrighteous chains" and "remove the bond of the yoke".
 The examination of conscience, in this case, focuses on the relationship with others.
 To make himself better understood, the Pope gave a very practical example: "I think of so many maids who earn their bread with their work" and who are often "humiliated, despised".
-Here his reflection left room for personal recollection: "Never have I been able to forget a time when I went to a friend's house as a child.
+Here his reflection gave way to personal recollection: "Never have I been able to forget a time when I went to a friend's house as a child.
 I saw my mother slap the maid.
 Eighty-one years old...
 I have not forgotten that'.
 Hence a series of questions ideally addressed to those who have servants: 'How do you treat them?
 As people or as slaves?
 Do you pay them fairly, do you give them holidays?
 Is it a person or is it an animal that helps you in your home?".
-A request for consistency that also applies to religious, "in our homes, in our institutions: how do I behave with the maid I have at home, with the maids I have at home?"
+A request for consistency that also applies to religious, "in our homes, in our institutions: how do I behave with the maid I have at home, with the maids I have at home?".
 Here the Pontiff added another personal experience, recalling a "very cultured" gentleman who, however, "exploited the maids". and who, when confronted with the consideration that this was "a grave sin" against people who are "the image of God", objected: "No, Father, we must distinguish: these are inferior people".

 We must therefore 'remove the bond of the yoke, loosen the iniquitous chains, set the oppressed free, break every yoke'.
 And, commenting on the prophet who admonishes: "share your bread with the hungry, bring in the wretched, the homeless", the Pope contextualised: "Today we discuss whether or not we give shelter to those who come to ask for it..."